Henry Miller, the painter

-Very few people know that the famous author of Tropic of Cancer was also a painter.
-Like his writing, painting was a metaphor for living life to the fullest.
+Very few people know that the famous author of the Tropic of Cancer was also a painter.
+Like his writing, his painting was a metaphor for living life to the fullest.
 Miller belongs to this fertile earth of artists who used the verbal and the visual as the systole and the diastole of their becoming.
-The image is always at the core of their plural identity, whether dressed up in words, lines or colors; the image builds the creative soul and resonates within its infinite potential.
-Miller belongs to the likes of William Blake, Victor Hugo, Baudelaire, Lorca, and Cocteau, all of whom were projecting their inner selves through novels, poems, plays, movies, and also the visual arts.
+The image is always at the core of his plural identities whether dressed up in words, lines, or colors, the image builds the creative soul and resonates within its infinite potential.
+Miller belongs to the likes of Victor Hugo, Baudelaire, Lorca, and Cocteau—to name but a few—who were projecting their inner selves through novels, poems, plays, movies, and in the visual arts.

-Miller created more than 3,000 of them, together with etchings, lithographs and serigraphs, which he would stack on his beloved ping-pong table (his other passion, with writing, women and playing the piano) in order to sign them.
+Miller created more than 3,000 watercolors as well as etchings, lithographs, and serigraphs, which he would stack on his beloved ping-pong table.
 The fact he did not know how to draw did not hinder him in the least.
-Au contraire, art was not about rules, formalism, structure, dramatic unity or mere savoir-faire; it was about passion and imagination.
+Au contraire, art was not about rules, formalism, structure, dramatic unity, or mere savoir faire¾it was about passion and imagination.
 And this, he had plenty of!

-Miller had many shows during his lifetime —in the US, Japan, Paris, Uppsala in Sweden- but sold very few paintings.
+Miller had many exhibits of his art work during his lifetime in the US, Japan, Paris, and Sweden but sold very few paintings.
 He often bartered them for art supplies in New York, cups of coffee in the streets of Paris, and for food and clothing in Big Sur, but he mostly gave them away to friends and fans throughout the world.
-What would he say today, as his daughter Valentine is finally letting go of and selling her father’s artistic legacy, at prices ranging from US$3,000 to $32,000!